Direction-sweep Markov chains: Approach to equilibrium

-As discussed in \sect{sec:equilibrium}, the complicated trajectory of the dipole in its ring representation $(\DD, \DA)$ is characterized by persistent negative and positive rotations and it cannot really be analyzed in terms of autocorrelation times (that could be ill-defined for non-reversible MCMC~\cite{Levin2008}).
-Although they are comparably complex to be handled in practice, we therefore consider mixing times~\cite{Levin2008,Diaconis2011}
+The trajectory of the dipole in its sample space $\Omega = \SET{(\DD, \DA)}$ is characterized by persistent negative and positive rotations.
+In order to quantify the approach to equilibrium of direction-sweep MCMC, we consider mixing times~\cite{Levin2008,Diaconis2011}

-where $d(\TS)$ is the total variation distance (TVD) between the stationary distribution $\pi$ and the probability distribution $P^\TS(\xvecbar_0, \cdot)$ at time $\TS$ obtained by starting from the most unfavorable initial configuration $\xvecbar_0$:
+where $d(\TS)$ is the total variation distance (TVD) between the stationary distribution $\pi$ and the probability distribution $P^\TS(\xvecbar_0, \cdot)$ at time $\TS$ obtained by starting from the most unfavorable lifted initial configuration $\xvecbar_0$: